-In law it is presumed that one who performs a statuto expatriating act does so voluntarily, but the presumption may rebutted upon a showing by a preponderance of the evidence that the act was involuntary.
-4/ To prevail on this issue therefore, appellant must adduce credible evidence that he was forced to act against his fixed will and purpose.
+In law it is presumed that one who performs a statutory expatriating act does so voluntarily, but the presumption may be rebutted upon a showing by a preponderance of the evidence that the act was involuntary.
+4/ To prevail on this issue, therefore, appellant must adduce credible evidence that he was forced to act against his fixed will and purpose.

-Appellant asserts that he was forced to apply for a Ct and thus make a formal declaration of allegiance to Mexico. makes the following argument in support of his position. tried since 1980 to avoid performing the expatriating act After being told by medical school authorities that he wou. have to present a CMN (which, as previously noted, would enta his performing an expatriative act), he tried to obtain a appointment in the United States in OB/GYN, the area of his preference, even though he did not have a diploma in hand.
-I made a conscientious effort between July and December 1983 t in a United States institution but withou find a place success.
-Since the option of training and working in the Unite States was denied to him, he accepted the residency in OB/GYN & a hospital in Mexico City that was offered to him in Decembe 1983.
-"I went personally to Mexico [City] but there they ask ( me for my Medical Degree, which I was unable to ootain withou giving up my US citizenship according to the UNAM (University
+Appellant asserts that he was forced to apply for a CMN and thus make a formal declaration of allegiance to Mexico.
+He makes the following argument in support of his position.
+He tried since 1980 to avoid performing the expatriating act.
+After being told by medical school authorities that he would have to present a CMN (which, as previously noted, would entail his performing an expatriative act), he tried to obtain an appointment in the United States in OS/GYN, the area of his preference, even though he did not have a diploma in hand.
+He made a conscientious effort between July and December 1983 to find a place in a United States institution but without success.
+Since the option of training and working in the United States was denied to him, he accepted the residency in OB/GYN at a hospital in Mexico City that was offered to him in December 1983.
+"I went personally to Mexico [City] but there they asked me for my Medical Degree, which I was unable to optain without giving up my US citizenship according to the UNAM (University

-/ Section 349(c) of the Immigration and Nationality Act, U.S.C.
+^{4/} Section 349(c) of the Immigration and Nationality Act, δ \overline{U} .S.C.
 1481(c), provides that:

-Whenever the loss of United States nationality is put in issue in any action or proceeding commenced on or after the enactment of this subsection under, or by virtue of, the provisions of this or any other Act, the burden shall be upon the person or party claiming that such loss occurred, to establish such claim by a preponderance of the evidence.
+(c) Whenever the loss of United States nationality is put in issue in any action or proceeding commenced on or after the enactment of this subsection under, or by virtue of, the provisions of this or any other Act, the burden shall be upon the person or party claiming that such loss occurred, to establish such claim by a preponderance of the evidence.
 Except as otherwise provided in subsection (b), any person who commits or performs, or who has committed or performed, any act of expatriation under the provisions of this or any other Act shall be presumed to have done so voluntarily, but such presumption may be rebutted upon a showing, by a preponderance of the evidence, that the act or acts committed or performed were not done voluntarily.

-The Immigration and Nationality Act Amendments of 1986 Pub.
+The Immigration and Nationality Act Amendments of 1986, Pub.
 L. 99-653 (Nov.
 14, 1986), 100 Stat.
-3655, repealed sectio 349(b) but did not redesignate section 349(c) or amend it t reflect repeal of section 349(b).
+3655, repealed section 349(b) but did not redesignate section 349(c) or amend it to reflect repeal of section 349(b).

-National Autonoma Of Mexico)."
-He continued: "I needed my Diploma so badly to keep working nere [in Mexico] that I decided to do it [apply for .a CMN and renounce United States citizenship]."
+National Autonoma of Mexico).
+He continued: "I needed my Diploma so badly to keep working here [in Mexico] that I decided to do it [apply for a CMN and renounce United States citizenship]."

 Duress connotes absence of opportunity to make a decision based on personal choice.
 Conversely, opportunity to make a decision based on personal choice is the essence of voluntariness.
 Jolley v.
-Immigration and Naturalization Service, 441 F. 2d 1245, 1250 (5th Cir.
+Immigration and Naturalization Service, 441 F.2d 1245, 1250 (5th Cir.
 1971), cert. den'd 404 U.S. 946 (1971).